-Here's what I mean: A few years ago, my husband and I lived next door to a troubled couple.
+A few years ago, my husband and I lived next door to a troubled couple.
 The man was physically and emotionally abusive to his girlfriend.
 We felt powerless to help them.
 One night, we heard sounds of abuse.
 The man drove away and I went to see if the woman was alright.
 We sat on the steps of her house as she cried.
 She told me all about the misery of their life together.
 But when I suggested that she leave him, she refused.
-She was in love with him, and would not leave him even though he was abusing her.
+She was in love with him.

 In another quote, Lewis says that the voice of Eros speaks this way: "Better [unhappiness] than parting.
 Better to be miserable with [my beloved] than happy without her.
 Let our hearts break provided they break together."

 Eros is extreme that way.
 So the other loves help to keep Eros in check.
 The voice of friendship or familial love can speak reason to Eros' insanity.
 And sometimes nothing short of divine intervention (God's agape love for us) is enough to keep lovers from ruining themselves and each other.

 Again, what is the point of this madness?
 What can we possibly know about God through romantic love?
 Is it possibly a reflection of something He Himself feels?
 It seems to me that the most obvious answer is this: the church is Christ's bride.
 Not his friend, not his sister.
 His bride.
 He longs for his people as a man longs for that "one particular woman."